DidierHoarau/telepathy/README.md

 - Server: Stores the data, schedules the tasks to be executed, API for the web interface
 - Agent: Executes the tasks
-- Web: User Interface

 # Setup

 ## Configuration File

-Server, Agents and Web Interface need a configuration file.
+Server and Agents need a configuration file.

 ### Server